MedAX365/MedAX-Docs/content/en/Get Started/_index.md

 linkTitle: "Get Started"
 weight: 1
 description: >
-Learn the basic concepts and processes of MedAX
+  Learn the concept and components of a company and how to create a company
 ---

 ## MedAX USERs

+Learn the basic concepts and processes of MedAX

 | ![](assets/Physician.png)           | ![](assets/Receptionist.png) | ![](assets/Nursing%20Desk.png)